 "A high quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty of the power of mathematics, and a sense of enjoyment and curiosity about the subject."
 (The National Curriculum 2014)

-The Early Years Foundation Stage Curriculum (Nursery/Reception) and the Key Stage 1 National Curriculum (Year 1/Year 2) provides us with a basis of the knowledge, skills and techniques that our children will learn throughout their time at St Chad's.
+The Early Years Foundation Stage Framework (Nursery/Reception) and the Key Stage 1 National Curriculum (Year 1/Year 2) provides us with a basis of the knowledge, skills and techniques that our children will learn throughout their time at St Chad's.

 As with all other areas of learning, the teaching and learning of mathematics in our Nursery and Reception classes takes place both indoors and outdoors through a wide range of practical and "hands on" activities.